Dealing with Covid-19 in the UK

 What do I need to do to keep safe?

-While we are allowed to exercise once daily, remember to keep your distance from everyone else the best you can.
-2 metres apart is the advice we’ve been given so if you need to cross the road on a narrow pavement to distance from somebody coming the other way, just do it.
-Nobody will be offended.
+While we are allowed to exercise once daily, remember to keep your distance from everyone else.
+2 metres (6 feet) apart is the advice we’ve been given so if you need to cross the road on a narrow pavement to distance from somebody coming the other way, make sure you do.

 Take care in supermarkets and grocery stores if you have to go.
 Only go if you REALLY need to get necessities.
 You really should be aiming to be there the least amount of times possible, and don’t stay there for hours filling up a trolley.
 Grab your milk, bread and any tinned foods or rice/pasta if there’s any there and be on your way.